SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 If our program holds several **methods with the same name**, but with **different lists of parameters (signatures)**, we can say that we use **method overloading**.

-### Overloading Methods
+### Overloading methods

 As we mentioned, if you use **the same name for several methods with different signatures**, this means that you are **overloading a method**.
-The code below shows how three different methods can use the same name, but have different signatures and execute different actions.
+The code below shows how three different methods can use the same name but have different signatures and execute different actions.

 ![](assets/chapter-10-images/14.Method-overloading-01.png)

-### Signature and Return Value Type
+### Signature and return value type

 It is important to say that **the returned type as a result** of the method **is not a part of its signature**.
 If the returned type was a part of the signature, then the compiler doesn't know which method exactly to call (there is ambiguity).